Ayofase/Predict-Customer-Churn/README.md

 ![Telcom_churn_dashboard](https://github.com/user-attachments/assets/9d8ea918-b9b9-4bdb-a063-719191ae9c9b)

-# Reducing Churn: A Comparative Analysis of Streaming and Non-Streaming Subscribers
+# Predict Customer Churn: A Comparative Analysis of Streaming and Non-Streaming Subscribers

 ## Project Overview
-This project analyzes customer churn in a telecommunication company using the Telco Customer Churn dataset from Kaggle.
-The goal is to identify key churn drivers and develop data-driven recommendations for improving customer retention, with a particular emphasis on streaming service subscribers.
-The analysis involves data cleaning, exploratory data analysis (EDA), and visualization using R and an interactive dashboard using Tableau.
+This project analyzes and predict customer churn in a telecommunication company using the Telco Customer Churn dataset from Kaggle.
+The goal is to identify key churn drivers and develop data-driven recommendations for improving customer retention, with a particular emphasis on streaming service subscribers and also develop a robust machine learning model that can proactively predict which customers are at high risk of churning.
+The analysis involves data cleaning, exploratory data analysis (EDA), and visualization using R, an interactive dashboard using Tableau and developing multiple tree-based classification models (Decision Tree, Random Forest, XGBoost) to predict churn.
 A key finding is that Fiber optic customers experience significantly higher churn rates despite it being ideal for streaming, suggesting potential issues with service reliability or pricing strategies within this segment.
-Further investigation will focus on identifying the root causes of this discrepancy.
+The models are systematically tuned and evaluated not just for accuracy, but for business-critical metrics like Recall, Precision, and F1-Score to ensure the final model provides actionable intelligence for customer retention strategies.

 ## Table Of Content